“Value stream mapping” – that’s a Lean methodology for logistics and supply-chain processes, right? What does that have to do with software security?

 Bird uses another example of software composition analysis vs. threat modeling.
 Teams can fairly easily add automated software composition analysis into the build without changing how the team works.
 Total costs are modest: an upfront license for the tool and integration into the build.
 From that point, feedback is immediate and straightforward on each build: The tools show where vulnerabilities were found and how serious they are, with few false positives.

 I like the idea of taking this approach one step further and thinking in terms of value streams when considering your overall approach to AppSec.
 We can apply value streams to understand how your AppSec tools and processes will impact your development workflows, and where and how you can optimize your AppSec investments.
-As VP of Engineering at CA Veracode, I need to optimize my AppSec investment within my own engineering team.
+As VP of Engineering at Veracode, I need to optimize my AppSec investment within my own engineering team.
 Constantly under pressure to deliver faster, cheaper and better, I need to make AppSec as seamless as possible, while reducing the most risk possible.
 To do this, I start with the company’s security policy, which defines our company’s tolerance for risk.
-At CA Veracode, we have a very low risk tolerance; security is the core of our business, and we handle sensitive data on behalf of our customers.
+At Veracode, we have a very low risk tolerance; security is the core of our business, and we handle sensitive data on behalf of our customers.

 Our security policy establishes: